adrianoBP/better-wordle/README.md

 During testing, the only way to cheat that was found was by **manually** calling the `/api/words/by-id` from an API debugging tool.
 However, this would require the user to first acquire the `id` of the word, which can be done by setting breakpoints in the browser developer tools.

-For the purpose of this project, it is not considered a critical issue due the the fact that the base user is not expected to have the this knowledge.
+For this project, it is not considered a critical issue because the base user is not expected to have the knowledge.

 ## Future works

 - **Multiplayer**: thanks to how the application has been structured, should be simple to add a co-op mode where two or more players can work together to guess the same word.
-Alternative, a "battle" mode can be implemented where many users can play on the same sessions and other's players boards are visible (hidden letters).
-This was not implemented in this version of the application due to the fact that the mobile layout limits this feature.
+Alternatively, a "battle" mode can be implemented where many users can play on the same sessions and other's players' boards are visible (hidden letters).
+This was not implemented in this version of the application because the mobile layout limits this feature.
 - **PWA (offline)**: having the application PWA-ready, allows a simple implementation of an offline version of the game.
 This mode could hold a subset of the words locally to allow the user to keep playing whilst not having internet connectivity.
 - **Accounts**: allow users to create accounts and save their progress across devices.